 Outdoor lights - to make your house look great

-Top of the list in this category are weatherproof flexi strips.
-These are thin strips of LED lights certified to the IP65 standard, which means they’re protected from dust and can withstand being pelted with water jets – so heavy rain will pose no problem whatsoever.
-Although they come in strips of 5m, each strip holding 300 LEDs, they can be snipped into 3-LED segments for full customisation.
+LED flexi strips are thin strips of LED lighting with an IP65 rating, which means they’re protected from dust, rain, and low-pressure jets of water.
+Although they come in strips of 5m, with each strip holding 300 LEDs, they can be snipped into 3-LED segments for precise customisation.

 Another brick light in the wall

-Need more inspiration or information?
-Check out our Lighting Advice section
+Do you need more inspiration or information?
+Check out our Lighting Advice section.

 This article was tagged with Outdoor